show_page.php1 : dv28a.jpg

 HISTORY: This animal was inoculated intradermally with an infectious agent.
 The animal became very depressed, had bloody diarrhea, and was euthanized seven days post-inoculation.

 HISTOPATHOLOGIC DESCRIPTION: Colon: There is diffuse mucosal erosion with multifocal ulceration characterized by loss of superficial enterocytes with replacement by a mat of degenerate neutrophils, fibrin, hemorrhage, necrotic cellular debris and a mixed population of bacteria (pseudodiphtheritic membrane).
-Crypts are multifocally decreased in number and separated by moderate numbers of lamina proprial lymphocytes, plasma cells, and neutrophils.
-Multifocal crypts are characterized by one of the following changes: crypts are lined by hyperplastic epithelial cells which pile up to 3 layers thick and have vesiculate nuclei and increased mitotic figures (regeneration), or are ectatic, lined by attenuated epithelium, and lumina contain abundant necrotic debris, degenerate neutrophils, and foamy macrophages (crypt abscesses).
+Crypts are multifocally decreased in number and separated by moderate numbers of lymphocytes, plasma cells, and neutrophils.
+Multifocally, crypts are characterized by one of the following changes: crypts are lined by hyperplastic epithelial cells which pile up to 3 layers thick and have vesiculate nuclei and increased mitotic figures (regeneration), or are ectatic, lined by attenuated epithelium, and lumina contain abundant necrotic debris, degenerate neutrophils, and foamy macrophages (crypt abscesses).
 Numerous enterocytes contain an eosinophilic, 4-7 µm, intranuclear viral inclusion body that marginates the chromatin and is surrounded by a clear halo and/or one or more, 4-9 µm, eosinophilic, intracytoplasmic viral inclusions.
 Affected enterocytes often form viral syncytial cells with up to ten nuclei, which multifocally contain intranuclear viral inclusions.
-There is multifocal, marked crypt herniation deep into severely depleted submucosal lymphoid germinal centers, which exhibit lymphocytoloysis and replacement by increased numbers of macrophages and plasma cells.
+There is multifocal crypt herniation into severely depleted submucosal lymphoid germinal centers, which exhibit lymphocytoloysis and replacement by increased numbers of macrophages and plasma cells.
 Macrophages and lymphocytes often contain previously described intranuclear inclusions.
 Small vessels in the submucosa, tunica muscularis, and serosa are surrounded by few lymphocytes and occasional plasma cells.
 The serosa is mildly expanded by edema and fibrin.

 ETIOLOGIC DIAGNOSIS: Morbilliviral colitis